 Visit Brisbane's islands

 Brisbane's coastline is dotted with idyllic islands.
-Moreton Island, just a 70 minute ferry ride from Brisbane, is the third largest sand island in the world, yet fewer than 100 residents call the island home.
+Moreton Island, just a 70-minute ferry ride from Brisbane, is the third largest sand island in the world.
 Most of the island is national park, creating a blissful paradise of sandy beaches, bush and lagoons.
-Moreton Island is also home to the famous Tangalooma Wrecks, popular for diving and snorkelling.
-North Stradbroke Island (affectionately known as “Straddie” to the locals) is another fantastic holiday destination and is just a 40 minute ferry ride from the bayside town of Cleveland.
-There are three villages on the island – Dunwich, Amity and Point Lookout – fringed by magnificent surf beaches, calm blue bays and tranquil lakes.
-Explore the island by bicycle, stopping at Point Lookout to spot migrating whales between June and October.
+The island is also home to the Tangalooma Wrecks, popular for diving and snorkelling.
+North Stradbroke Island is just a 40-minute ferry ride from the coast.
+There are three villages on the island, fringed by magnificent surf beaches and migrating whales between June and October.
 Join Straddie Adventures to discover the island's adventure with a cultural twist.
 Try kayaking or sandboarding through the incredible landscape as Traditional Owners of Quandamooka share their culture.

 Just 12 kilometres (7.5 miles) from Brisbane City lies an animal refuge with unmissable wildlife encounters.
 Lone Pine Koala Sanctuary is the world's first and biggest koala sanctuary.
 Here, you can hold a koala, feed a kangaroo and meet a wide variety of native Australian animals.
 Head to one of the daily keeper talks, where you can hold a snake or bird of prey, or book a close-up encounter with a dingo and platypus.
 You'll be encouraged not only to see wildlife, but also connect and learn about over 100 incredible Australian species.